My loved one is struggling; where can they access help at King’s?

 Student Services will be guided by the King’s College London Safeguarding Policy.
 To understand how we manage confidentiality, please read our article When I share information with a student support service, is this kept confidential?

-Important to know: If you log a concern with Student Services you will receive an acknowledgment that it has been received.
+Important to know: If you raise a concern with Student Services, you will receive an acknowledgment that it has been received.
 However, it will not be possible to provide any further details unless the student has given prior consent to share information with you.

 Student confidentiality